 There are other options rather than taking our keys away.
 Maybe we are not at the point that our doctor will determine us medically unfit for driving, we can find ways to limit driving.
 Many active seniors limit driving on busy roads during busy hours, avoid night-driving, and avoid highways.
 When we give up driving it doesn’t have to be a negative step in the future.
 It could mean getting to see my family or friends more often.
 There are plenty of other forms of transportation available and I won’t have to always rely on others to drive me.
 Giving up a vehicle means more money in my pocket – no more rising gas prices, insurance, car repairs etc.

-Many active seniors still enjoy getting outside in the fresh air for a walk can benefit our health – keeping us active and improving our circulation.
+Many active seniors still enjoy getting outside in the fresh air for a walk that can benefit our health – keeping us active and improving our circulation.
 Take a break from the stress of driving – slow down and enjoy the pace.